NiShApOkHaReL/100DaysOfDataScience/README.md

    - Delved into data types and conversion precision for accurate calculations.
    - Unleashed the full potential of NumPy through arithmetic operations, reshaping, broadcasting, indexing, slicing, and iteration.

+## Day 9: Advancing with NumPy Mastery

+### Topics Explored:
+0️⃣ **Copying and Viewing Arrays:**
+   - Explored the nuances between copying and viewing NumPy arrays.
+   - Understood when to create new arrays and when to work with views for optimal memory usage.

+1️⃣ **Joining and Splitting Arrays:**
+   - Mastered the art of joining and splitting arrays, a crucial skill for integrating diverse data sources.

+2️⃣ **NumPy Functions:**
+   - Unleashed the full potential of NumPy's functions.
+   - Covered searching arrays, sorting, filtering, and transforming raw data into valuable insights.

+3️⃣ **Arithmetic Operations and Data Manipulation:**
+   - Dived into arithmetic functions including shuffling, finding unique elements, resizing, and flattening arrays.
+   - Gained hands-on experience in array insertion, appending, and deletion.

+4️⃣ **Matrices and Linear Algebra:**
+   - Explored the realm of matrices and their advantages over arrays for specialized tasks.
+   - Uncovered matrix functions such as transposition, swapping axes, finding inverses, and calculating determinants.